 Most employees look forward to their lunch break.
 But that can be a different story for the person in charge of coordinating a group lunch order for the office.

-If you’ve been in that situation, you know that organizing delivery for a large group requires thinking about factors like diet restrictions, timing, and the specific event that it’s for.
-This can quickly become overwhelming for office administrators if they don’t have a system in place to manage the process.
+If you’ve been in that situation, you know that organizing lunch delivery for large groups requires thinking about factors like diet restrictions, timing, and the specific event that it’s for.
+This can quickly become overwhelming for office administrators if they don’t have an office lunch ordering system in place to manage the process.

 The right approach to ordering lunch for your workplace revolves largely around budget and making sure everyone has an option they’ll enjoy.
 So whether you’re feeding 50 or 500 people, having steps in place to streamline lunch time will make everyone's day less stressful.

-Check out the four step process below and learn how to order lunch for a large group the easy way.
+Now that you have an idea of what you need to know before ordering lunch for your team, you’re ready to begin the process of ordering food for large groups.
+Check out our four step guide below and learn how to order lunch for a large group the easy way.

 The type of occasion or meeting you're planning for should guide your lunch choices.

-Something like an all-hands learning session calls for easy to eat options like sandwiches and salads so your team can focus on the speaker without worrying about breaking their flow to get extra napkins.
+Something like an all-hands learning session calls for easy to eat options like sandwiches and salads.
+This allows your team to focus on the speaker without worrying about breaking their flow or making a mess.

 If you’re ordering for a last minute meeting, you’ll need to keep in mind that many restaurants need advance notice for large orders.
-If you're ordering on short notice, you may need to keep a running list of places who can accommodate quick turnarounds.
+When ordering on short notice, you may need to keep a running list of places that can accommodate quick turnarounds.

 There’s no end to the types of lunches you might order for large groups.
-But to keep it simple, think about the occasion and let it guide your decisions.
+To keep it simple, think about the occasion and let it guide your decisions.
 This will help you make better choices throughout the entire group ordering process.

 Lunch delivery for large groups can get expensive fast if you’re not careful.